sergioenterprisedb/pgd-demo/README.md

 - [Vagrant](https://www.vagrantup.com)
 - EDB repository access.
 If don't have an EDB user you can register [here](https://www.enterprisedb.com/accounts/register).

+# Provisioning and deployment time
+To deploy the 6 VM's, around 3 minutes.
+To deploy PGD , around 10 minutes.
+To add a new node,

 # Start VM's
 ```
 ./vagrant_up.sh